-Vouchers are supported by our networking workshops that allow businesses to develop new skills, experiment with new equipment and make contacts with like-minded businesses across the region.
-Our Meet the Maker workshops are run in conjunction with local business and focus on applications of technology and design theory.
-For example, our Introduction to 3D printing in collaboration with designer Studio Wood and experts at AUB’s Museum of Design in Plastics.
+Vouchers are supported by our workshop events that allow businesses to develop new skills, experiment with new equipment and make contacts with like-minded businesses across the region.
+For example, our Meet the Maker workshops are run in conjunction with local business and focus on applications of technology and design theory.
+Such as the Introduction to 3D printing in collaboration with industrial designer Studio Wood and experts at AUB’s Museum of Design in Plastics.
 You can explore more workshops below.

-In 2019 we are launching a new series of Innovate & Test (IT) workshops, details to be published soon.
+We have also launched a new series of Innovate & Test (IT) workshops.

 All these workshops are exclusively for Dorset based professionals and businesses.

-So far, November 2018, we have supported 50 Dorset companies with a mix of access, funding and networking.
+To-date, we have supported over 100 Dorset businesses with a mix of access, funding and research collaboration.
 Many of these projects are under wraps but you can read about some of them on the Case Studies page.